 Every week, Voice of the Lumberjacks Matt Gajtka provides an update on the exploits of former Jacks now playing in the NCAA.

-Mike Conderman, University of Massachusetts-Lowell – The River Hawks dropped a pair of games to No. 1 Boston College last weekend.
+Mike Conderman, University of Massachusetts-Lowell – The River Hawks kept rolling with a twinbill sweep at Maine last weekend.
 Conderman is injured and has yet to dress for a regular-season game.

-Micki Mihailovich, University of Massachusetts-Lowell – Unfortunately, Mihailovich has joined his old Lumberjack teammate on the DL.
-The River Hawks (2-3-1) continue Hockey East play with a home match with No. 12 Boston U.
+Micki Mihailovich, University of Massachusetts-Lowell – Mihailovich has joined his old Lumberjack teammate on the DL.
+The River Hawks (5-3-1, 3-2-0 Hockey East) try to extend their three-game win streak against New Hampshire and UMass this week.